Codeinwp/wp-maintenance-mode/readme.txt

 Tags: maintenance, mode, admin, administration, unavailable, coming soon, multisite Requires at least: 2.6
 Tested up to: 3.5-alpha
-Stable tag: 1.7.1
+Stable tag: 1.8.0

 Adds a splash page to your site that lets visitors know your site is down for maintenance.
 Full access to the back- & front-end is optional.
-Works on WP Multisite installs.

 == Description ==
 Adds a maintenance-page to your blog that lets visitors know your blog is down for maintenancetime.
 User with rights for theme-options get full access to the blog including the frontend.